DavidPynes/JAM/README.md

 08/04/2024 - California west coast ipa - malty + hop - refreshing & strong.

-08/05/2024 - Purchased new Car with cash - thanks to derivatives and the markets.
+08/05/2024 - Purchased new car with cash - thanks to derivatives and the markets.

 08/06/2024 - Woke up early and surfed Cherry Street - 1st time - best break in town - very territorial - there was a fight in the water - sealion swam under my surfboard - scary.